 A valued partner delivers better communication, is more willing to work with you, is invested in quality, and gives extra attention to price.
 Plus, there will come a day when you need to quickly change an order.
 An invested partner is flexible enough to handle change orders and willing to provide value added services, too.

-6. Proven Record to Justify Pricing
+6. Ask for a Proven Record to Justify Pricing

 Just as you’re prepared to fairly pay for high-end machining, your vendor should be prepared to prove to you why they’re worth every penny.
-Start by discussing the shop’s history; a company established for decades has serviced many customers and should handle your requirements.
+Start by discussing the shop’s history.
+A company established for decades has serviced many customers and should handle your requirements.